livepeer/docs/docs/source/broadcasting.md

 set it to a remote Livepeer node that you are running on a server.
 Replace `localhost` with the IP address of the server.

-The tricky part will be finding the manifestID since the app won't be aware.

-A good solution to this would be for someone to fork one of the open source mobile broadcasting apps to make it Livepeer aware, by fetching the manifestID from the server and displaying it when the user starts broadcasting.
-Another solution we're working on is making web and mobile native Livepeer clients, so there's no need to connect to a remote node.
+Make sure the node is started with `-currentManifest` to make this process easier.

 ## Reaching Many Viewers at Scale

-Any user on the Livepeer network who has the ID for your stream should be able to request and access it.
-The current relay-based solution for delivering the video works in a p2p fashion, but may be susceptible to user churn or low bandwidth connections.
-Future versions of the software promise resilience against this by implementing more robust p2p protocols.

-In the meantime however, if you would like to take your output video and make it available via a conventional CDN, then you have the option to do so.
+If you would like to take your output video and make it available via a conventional CDN, then you have the option to do so.

 * Run a Livepeer node on a server, and expose ports `8935 and 1935`.
 * Boot up the livepeer node with the --rtmpAddr 0.0.0.0 and -httpAddr 0.0.0.0 flags